 -Safe helpline; Need someone to talk to?

 -Mental Health Hotline | 24 Hour Psychiatric & Mental Illness Helpline https://www.psychguides.com/guides/mental-health-hotline/

 -Connect with a Therapist now - Download & join our family

 About - Faith of A Mustard Seed (FOAMS) is a safe space initiative that helps connect its members with resources to find support groups, therapists, counselors, etc., to assist them in how to deal with and identify signs/symptoms of depression, anxiety, PTSD, and other mental health issues.

 Or in a crisis, text "NAMI" to 741741

 -Confidential Counselling on the go!

 We know it takes courage to make that first call.
 TickTalkTo is your safe space to access professional help conveniently.
-Our therapists and counsellors have experience of helping people just like you.
-Talk therapy is proven to help many many people deal with problems they find difficult or painful so that they can live their lives more fully.
+Our therapists and counselors have experience of helping people just like you.
+Talk therapy is proven to help many people deal with problems they find difficult or painful so that they can live their lives more fully.
 Often talking in a secure environment and in confidence can provide a way back to leading a contented and fulfilling life.

 -BHAVA Therapy Group - Therapy for You in Midtown

 We meet you where you are and create a personalized plan for self-growth and personal change.